sudipsingh04/Contact-admin-package/README.md

 1. Run `php artisan vendor:publish`
 2. Select the option which depicts `Provider:Sudip\Contact\ContactServiceProvider`
 3. Hence files can be edited in `resources/views/vendor/contact`
+4. Sender email can be modified in `config/contact.php`